-45 U.S. Department of Education (2016), Clery Handbook at 8-4, available at https://www2.ed.gov/admins/lead/safety/handbook.pdf.
+46 U.S. Department of Education (2016), Clery Handbook at 8-4, available at https://www2.ed.gov/admins/lead/safety/handbook.pdf.

-Information related to trainings, workshops, and programs offered through the UWL Violence Prevention and Wellness Offices can be found on their website.
-To request a training, workshop, or program, individuals can submit a request here or by emailing a request to Blythe McConaughey, our Violence Prevention Specialist at advocate@uwlax.edu.
+here or by emailing a request to Blythe McConaughey, our Violence Prevention Specialist at advocate@uwlax.edu.

 Requests for training can also be directed to the Office of Equity & Affirmative Action.